 It is a system consisting of a number of servers distributed around the globe.
 All these servers contain cached static content of your website.
-Whenever a user visits your website, the server nearest to the user (based on the geographical location of the user), will provide him you website static content.
+Whenever a user visits your website, the server nearest to the user (based on the geographical location of the user), will provide him your website’s static content.

 Content Delivery Network also provides security from various attacks like SQL injection and denial of service (DOS) and keeps your website safe.

 Content Delivery Network serves all types of web objects (text, graphics and scripts), downloadable objects (media files, software, documents), ecommerce portals and many more from the world of internet.

 If your website is not using a CDN then users visiting your website are directly served by your Web Hosting Server.
 This server, which can be located anywhere in the world, has the job of providing your website’s content to every user who are coming from different parts of the globe i.e. United States, UK, India, China or any other country.

 At normal traffic the website loads well but when traffic is very high (greater than 100 K), the load increase and this deteriorates the site’s loading speed and it may even crash.